atiq-cs/note/input/posts/powershell-core.md

     pwsh -NoExit D:\pwsh\Init.ps1 ML

 ## New to pwsh?
-clear-host is equivalent to cls
+- `Clear-Host` is equivalent to cls
+- `Get-Location` is alias to `pwd`

-`Get-Location` instead of pwd` ls, cat, popd, pushd etc still work
+ls, cat, popd, pushd etc are supported through aliases.

 Write-Host is equivalent to echo.
 For example,

     echo 'hello'

-works just fine.

-ps is equivalent to Get-Process or to List processes or doing `tasklist`.
+`ps` is equivalent to Get-Process or to List processes or doing `tasklist`.
 Stop-Proccess instead of taskkill

 Example of starting pwsh with an initiazation script or calling a script with an arg,